Max Wolf: Later life and death

 Heidelberg University became well known for astronomy under Wolf's leadership.
 Wolf himself was an active researcher, contributing numerous papers in many areas of astronomy up to the end of his life.
 He died in Heidelberg on 3 October 1932, at the age of 69.
 He was survived by his wife and three sons.

 Comets and novae

 Wolf started his career as a comet hunter and continued to discover them throughout his life.
 He discovered or co-discovered several comets, including 14P/Wolf and 43P/Wolf-Harrington.
 Wolf won a competition with E. E. Barnard on who would be the first to observe the return of Halley's Comet (P1/Halley) in April 1910.

 He discovered Nova Aquilae 1927, a classical nova.

 He discovered or co-discovered four supernovae: SN 1895A (a.k.a.
 VW Vir), SN 1909A (a.k.a.
 SS UMa), SN 1920A, and, with Reinmuth, SN 1926A.

+Coma Cluster

+In 1901 Max Wolf noticed an enhancement of fuzzy extended objects (then called “nebulae”) towards the Northern pole of the Milky-Way galaxy.
+At the time it was not clear what this represented, but he did remark on it, and concluded with "It would be premature to speculate on this strange result.
+Nonetheless, I must not miss pointing it out for general attention."
+Max Wolf had become the first person to photographically survey the Coma Cluster of galaxies, one of the largest known clusters in the local Universe.
+This fact was not recognised until more than a century later.